Murder by Decree: Production

-The film was directed by Bob Clark and written by playwright John Hopkins, who scripted the Bond film Thunderball (1965).
+The film was directed by Bob Clark and written by playwright John Hopkins, who scripted the James Bond film Thunderball (1965).
 The script partially was inspired by Elwyn Jones's book The Ripper File.
-Hopkins referenced Conan Doyle's work, particularly Holmes' deduction and science skills but downplayed other aspects of the characters, such as Holmes' drug use in favour of making them more likable and human.
+Hopkins referenced Sir Arthur Conan Doyle's work, particularly Sherlock Holmes' deduction and science skills but downplayed other aspects of the characters, such as Holmes' drug use, in favour of making them more likeable and human.

-The film stars Christopher Plummer and James Mason as Sherlock Holmes and Dr. Watson respectively, and presents a largely different version of Holmes from the Basil Rathbone movies of the 1940s, with the aesthete still prevailing, yet tinged with humanity and emotional empathy.
+The film stars Christopher Plummer and James Mason as Holmes and Dr. John Watson respectively, and presents a largely different version of Holmes from the Basil Rathbone movies of the 1940s, with the aesthete still prevailing, yet tinged with humanity and emotional empathy.
 Plummer stated that he tried to make Holmes more human and caring, saying "This is a passionate and caring Holmes."
-James Mason's Watson is also a departure from previous incarnations; although he may appear at first to resemble the bumbling Nigel Bruce version of the character, he soon shows his level head and scientific and medical training to be as valuable assets as they were in the original stories.
+Mason's Watson is also a departure from previous incarnations; although he may appear at first to resemble the bumbling Nigel Bruce version of the character, he soon shows his level head and scientific and medical training to be as valuable assets as they were in the original stories.
 Like Plummer, Mason wanted to play up Watson's skills and avoid the buffoonish way the character had been portrayed before.
 Mason received especially good reviews for his performance.
 Plummer had earlier portrayed Holmes in 1977's Silver Blaze.

 The supporting cast includes Donald Sutherland, Susan Clark, John Gielgud, Anthony Quayle, David Hemmings and Geneviève Bujold.
-Frank Finlay plays Inspector Lestrade, a part he had portrayed in the similar film A Study in Terror (1965), in which Quayle also played a supporting role.
+Frank Finlay plays Inspector G. Lestrade, a part he had portrayed in the similar film A Study in Terror (1965), in which Quayle also played a supporting role.
 Finlay continued his association with Holmes by appearing in an episode of Granada TV's Sherlock Holmes, starring Jeremy Brett.

 The film was shot on location in London in 1978.
 The interior sets, including a vast Victorian era street, were created at Elstree Studios.
 The docks set was built at Shepperton Studios.

 $3 million of the budget came from Canada, $2 million from the UK.